BSc 1st Year Botany Xanthophyla Sample Model Practice Question Answer Papers

 Occurrence

-Vaucheria occurs in damp grounds or on such places where water trickles down.
+Vaucheria occurs on damp grounds or in such places where water trickles down.
 It includes about 54 species.
 A few species of Vaucheria may be marine.
 The common Indian species of Vaucheria are V. sessilis, V. geminata.
 V. uncinata and are found covering large areas of soil from December to February.

 Structure